 Based on this timeline, solutions are divided into three rough groups:

 It is very important to note that developments are not static, or even linear.
 Solutions that were once considered a utopian dream, can be practically implemented tomorrow.
 Other solutions that were once considered a key to reducing emissions, can now come up short.
 And there is always a good measure of uncertainty

 Norwegian Technology – treatment of wastewater from industry, including the petroleum industry

 Egil Ulvan Rederi – LNG electric cargo ship

-These are categorised as medium term because they are part of the broader fossil fuel sector, and this sector will play a significantly smaller role in the carbon-neutral economy after 2050.
+These are categorised as medium term because they are part of the broader fossil fuel sector, and this sector will play a significantly smaller role in the climate-neutral economy after 2050.

-WINNS – tap water heat pumps and cooling systems using carbon dioxide as a refrigerant
+WINNS – tap water heat pumps and cooling systems using CO₂ as a refrigerant

 Kongsberg Digital – EmPower software for wind farm management